 The two vertical borders located at $\beta\,\gamma=0$ and $2/3$ for $D_g^2=0$ (figure~\ref{fig:map_CGS}) are $\kappa\rightarrow\pm\infty$ asymptotes of the extremal horizons defined by~\eqref{eq: kappa inner photon} and~\eqref{eq: kappa outer photon}.
 These come together as $D_g^2$ increases (figure~\ref{fig:maps_CGRN_1}) and converge at $\beta\,\gamma=1/3$ to form the $\mathrm{H_{TL}}$ defined by~\eqref{eq:triple limit} for $D_g^2=1$ (figure~\ref{fig:map_CGRN_8/3}).
 This merger effectively occludes the three intervening domains: empty (E: grey), $\mathrm{H_E}, r_\mathrm{ust}, \mathrm{H_\Lambda}$ (IUO: dark blue), and $\mathrm{H_E}, r_\mathrm{ust}$ (IU: dark pink).

 $D_g^2>1$ (figure~\ref{fig:map_CGRN_9/3}) removes the borders~\eqref{eq: kappa inner photon} and~\eqref{eq: kappa outer photon} entirely.
-This is to be expected, considering the absence of photon spheres due to the reality condition from the radical in~\eqref{eq: r photon}.
-The only borders are at $\beta\,\gamma=0$ and $\beta^2\kappa=0$.
+This is to be expected, considering the absence of photon spheres due to the reality condition from the radical in~\eqref{eq: r photon}. $D_g^2>1$ (figure~\ref{fig:map_CGRN_9/3}) removes the borders~\eqref{eq: kappa inner photon} and~\eqref{eq: kappa outer photon} entirely.
+Note that while such large values of charge are prohibited in the $\gamma=0$ CGRN metric from the reality condition on $w_0$~\eqref{eq:w0}, no such constraint is imposed on the metric when $\gamma\neq0$~\eqref{eq:CGRN_metric_1}.
+Therefore, if $\gamma\neq0$ we can still obtain spacetimes with $D_g^2>1$, though these will contain no photon spheres.
+Correspondingly, due to the reality condition from the radical in~\eqref{eq: r photon}, such spacetimes are devoid of extremal horizon limits too.
+In fact, the only borders are at $\beta\,\gamma=0$ and $\beta^2\kappa=0$.
 Therefore, CGRN spacetimes with $D_g^2>1$ are either completely empty (E: grey), have a naked timelike singularity with a cosmological $\mathrm{H_\Lambda}$ horizon (O: lime), or resemble a GRSAdS metric sans the unstable photon sphere (I: plum).